VibhuPrashar/ERikshawApp-Android-/README.md

 # ERikshawApp-Android-
 Developed an Android Application for students and faculty of campus The main use case of application is to make the commute of students within the premises ease by connecting the student to the rikshaw puller with just one touch.
-The other functionality involved real time location tracking, turn by turn navigation, push notifications and online payment system
+The other functionality involved real time location tracking, turn by turn navigation, push notifications and online payment system.

+This repository both contains the rider and user applicaions.
+Both work independently and connected to centralized database at the backend(Firebase).